 Please pay close attention to the broadcast for your flight.
 Most airports will read out boarding calls over the audio speaker in Chinese only.
 Keep your eyes on the board to make sure you don't miss any details.

 After hearing the boarding announcement, go to the boarding gate.
 The attendant will wait at the boarding gate to check your boarding pass.
 Now you can board the flight.

-Let China Highlights guide your smooth passage through China with our dedicated local guides and enthralling cultural tours.
+Let China Highlights guide your smooth passage through China with our dedicated travel advisors and well-designed tours.

 We offer easy to navigate options, such as airport and train station transfers and expedited flight booking services.